misterfish/fish-lib-node/README.md

-# fish-lib-ls
+# fish-lib-node
-Useful stuff for LiveScript projects.
+Useful stuff for working with node.js.